duckdb/duckdb-web/docs/data/parquet/metadata.md

 ## Parquet Key-Value Metadata

-The `parquet_kv_metadata` function can be used to query custom metadata defined as key-value pairs.
+The `parquet_kv_metadata` function can be used to query custom metadata defined as key-value pairs:

 ```sql
 SELECT *